 – House of Frida Kahlo

-Mexico City boasts over 150 museums and one of the most popular is the house of iconic Mexican artist Frida Kahlo called Casa Azul.
-Kahlo is thought of like royalty in Mexico and her house has remained just how she left it since her death in 1954.
-The museum is in the Coyoacan neighborhood and you can get there from Xochimilco by going back to Tasqueña on the T1, then take the CCE1 bus up to Churubusco, from there the house is a 10 minute walk away.
+Mexico City boasts over 150 museums.
+One of the most popular is the house of iconic Mexican artist Frida Kahlo called Casa Azul.
+Kahlo is thought of like royalty in Mexico.
+And her house has remained just how she left it since her death in 1954.
+The museum is in the Coyoacan neighborhood.
+You can get there from Xochimilco by going back to Tasqueña on the T1.
+Then take the CCE1 bus up to Churubusco.
+From there the house is a 10-minute walk away.